-All of our lives we’ve seen reference to the famous London Landmarks.
-Top London attractions have been featured in movies and TV shows, in magazines, and even sporting events and commercials.
+All of our lives we’ve seen references to famous London Landmarks.
+Top London attractions have been featured in movies and TV shows, magazines, and even in sporting events and commercials.

 When we had the chance to visit London, we were excited to explore all of the iconic landmarks and attractions that London had to offer.
 There is so much to see and do in London and the entire United Kingdom it takes many trips to see it all!
 When you go to London next, be sure to put all of these famous landmarks of London onto your list!

 Famous London Landmarks That you Cannot Miss